meenakshisl/ockam/documentation/architecture/messaging/Sessions.md

 Spawner is a type of worker which creates new workers on demand.

 Spawners create new workers when receiving a "create" message.
 Newly spawned workers send the "create_ok" message when initialized to "reply route" to populate the address of a new worker.

 <img src="./images/spawner.jpg" width="60%">

-Reply route may lead to some discovery worker, which will save the spawned worker route and make it awailable to other workers.
+Reply route may lead to some discovery worker, which will save the spawned worker route and make it available to other workers.

 <img src="./images/spawner_separate_discovery.jpg" width="80%">